Postpartum is full of hormones, little sleep, survival mode, and figuring out a million different things…It’s a roller coaster ride.

 I get asked all the the time, “but, how will I know when I need support?” ⠀

 Seeking help if you need it (and even when you don't "need") is as simple as asking yourself the following: Do you already have an urge to seek professional support services?
-My guess is YES because you’ve landed here that’s a pretty good sign you’re looking (and likely needing) support.
+My guess is YES because you’ve read everything thus far and that’s a pretty good sign you’re looking (and likely needing) support.
+Therapy is essential for your wellbeing if you’ve received a score of 8 or higher in your latest EPDS screen.

 BE BRAVE, BE HONEST.
 Seek the help you deserve!